Beaujolais Nouveau – Celebrate Harvest!

 Not all the wines from Beaujolais are the light, fun and fruity like Nouveau.
 Wine drinkers looking to see the best of this region should consider trying Beaujolais from one of the ten best villages.
 These 10 form the Cru appellations which include St-Amour, Juliénas, Chénas, Moulin-a-Vent, Fleurie, Chiroubles, Morgon, Régnié, Brouilly, and Côte de Brouilly.
 Moulin-à-Vent, for instance produces full bodied and structured reds that have the ability to age for up to twenty years.

 The fact that Beaujolais is a great pairing to an American Thanksgiving feast is reason enough to enjoy these wines or introduce them to your guests.
-So grab a bottle of Beaujolais Nouveau or a Cru Beaujolais and celebrate the harvest of 2015!
+So grab a bottle of Beaujolais Nouveau or a Cru Beaujolais and celebrate the harvest!

 Tags: